 This was one of the flaws in The Highwaymen movie.
 Whether or not Colt presented Hamer with a Monitor, he definitely did not buy one “off the shelf”.
 Because none of the 125 Monitors manufactured ever went to a civilian gun shop or sporting goods store, at least not in 1934.

 The movie showed Hamer’s partner, Manny Gault using the Colt Monitor in the ambush of Bonnie Parker and Clyde Barrow.
 Hamer actually loaned the Colt Monitor to Dallas Deputy Ted Hinton.

 Hinton was a part of the posse because he knew and could identify on sight both Barrow and Parker.

 Some sources say that Hinton borrowed the Monitor from a National Guard Armory, when in fact he borrowed the Monitor from Hamer.
-The Monitor was never a part of any US Military inventory, much less a Texas National Guard Armory.
+The Monitor was never a part of any United States military inventory, much less a Texas National Guard Armory.

 If you can find one today that is transferable the price can range from $90,000 to $140,000 and one with a provenance such as Hamer’s would easily double that.
 You can see what’s available at Rock Island Auction, but you’re gonna want to ask for an increase in your allowance first.

 Colt Monitor: The First Official FBI Fighting Rifle

 Browning BAR & Colt Monitor

 1 Of course, it wasn’t just for law enforcement use.
 Some of the bad guys had them too.
 John Paul Chase used a Colt Monitor during the 1934 gunfight that ended the career of Lester Joseph “Baby Face Nelson” Gillis.
 Special Agent Herman E. Hollis and Inspector Samuel P. Cowley of the Department (later Bureau) of Investigation were murdered in that encounter (Hollis was killed on the scene and Cowley died shortly thereafter.